KnapsackPro/knapsack/README.md

 Directory `spec_examples` contains examples of fast and slow specs.
 There is a `spec_example/spec_helper.rb` with binded Knapsack.

-Change one spec to make it sure it will take more than 5 seconds then run below to see Knapsack time offset warning.

-    $ rspec --default-path spec_examples

 To generate a new knapsack report for specs with `focus` tag (only specs in `spec_examples/leftover` directory have no `focus` tag), please type:

     $ KNAPSACK_GENERATE_REPORT=true rspec --default-path spec_examples --tag focus